frostaura/fa.services.plutus/README.md

 - Install Docker Desktop from here: https://www.docker.com/products/docker-desktop
 - After installation, ensure that if you're on windows, you switch docker from windows containers to linux containers.
 This can be done via the Docker icon in the system tray.
 #### Configuration
+- Download the repo as a zip and extract it.
 - Navigate to 'user_data' directory and open up 'config.json'.
 - Configure 'dryrun mode'
   - True = run with fake money.